Jasig/ssp-data-importer/README.md

 `ssp-data-importer` uses [Logback](http://logback.qos.ch/manual/configuration.html) as its logging framework.
 The default Logback configuration file is embedded in the `ssp-data-importer-impl-<version>.jar` file at `./logback.xml`.
-That default configuration will output both to stdout/stderr and to two daily rolled files: `<install>/logs/errorLogFile.log` and `<install>/logs/infoLogFile.log`.
+That default configuration will output `INFO` messages "and worse" to stdout/stderr and to a daily rolled file: `<install>/logs/ssp-data-importer.log`.
-As its name suggests, the former can be monitored for application errors, whereas the latter is intended for diagnostic messaging.

 If you just need to change the directory in which logs collect, the easiest way to do that is to change the `LOG_HOME` shell var in `setJobEnv.[sh|bat]`.